netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

 **NOTE**: The bearer token expires in an hour (3600 seconds).

 ## Deploy ADM agent onboarding as Kubernetes Job
-**NOTE** For deploying Citrix ADC VPX or MPX as an Tier-1 ingress, you should establish the connectivity between Citrix ADC VPX or MPX and cluster nodes.
-This connectivity can be established by configuring routes on Citrix ADC as described [here](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [Citrix Node Controller](https://github.com/citrix/citrix-k8s-node-controller).
+**NOTE** For deploying NetScaler VPX or MPX as an Tier-1 ingress, you should establish the connectivity between NetScaler VPX or MPX and cluster nodes.
+This connectivity can be established by configuring routes on NetScaler as described [here](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [NetScaler Node Controller](https://github.com/netscaler/netscaler-k8s-node-controller).

-To register Tier-1 ADC in Citrix ADM with the agent getting deployed, you need to create Kubernetes Secret containing credentials of Tier-1 ADC VPX/MPX using following command:
+To register Tier-1 NetScaler in NetScaler ADM with the agent getting deployed, you need to create Kubernetes Secret containing credentials of Tier-1 NetScaler VPX/MPX using following command:

-      kubectl create secret generic nslogin --from-literal=username=<username> --from-literal=password=<adc-password>
+      kubectl create secret generic nslogin --from-literal=username=<username> --from-literal=password=<netscaler-password>

-### To create ADM Agent login Secret automatically and register Tier-1 ADC , use the following command:
+### To create ADM Agent login Secret automatically and register Tier-1 NetScaler , use the following command:

-      helm repo add citrix https://citrix.github.io/citrix-helm-charts
+      helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts

-      helm install citrix-adm citrix/adm-agent-onboarding --namespace citrix-system --set adc.IP=<ADC ManagementIP>,adc.loginSecret=nslogin --set token=<Token>
+      helm install netscaler-adm netscaler/adm-agent-onboarding --namespace netscaler-system --set adc.IP=<NetScaler ManagementIP>,adc.loginSecret=nslogin --set token=<Token>

 You can check the logs of pod deployed as part of Kubernetes Job adm-agent-onboarding.

 ![](../servicegraph/images/log-adm-agent-onboarding-job.png)

-**Note:** You can label the namespace with `cpx-injection=enabled` in which Citrix ADC CPX.
+**Note:** You can label the namespace with `cpx-injection=enabled` in which NetScaler CPX.

-  To auto register Citrix ADC CPX in ADM for obtaining [servicegraph](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/application-analytics-and-management/service-graph.html), a Kubernetes secret `admlogin` will be automatically created when namespace are labelled with `cpx-injection=enabled`.
+  To auto register NetScaler CPX in ADM for obtaining [servicegraph](https://docs.netscaler.com/en-us/citrix-application-delivery-management-service/application-analytics-and-management/service-graph.html), a Kubernetes secret `admlogin` will be automatically created when namespace are labelled with `cpx-injection=enabled`.

       kubectl create namespace bookinfo

-      kubectl create namespace citrix-system
+      kubectl create namespace netscaler-system

       kubectl create namespace httpbin